Since then, the number one question I’ve been asked about the Kids Kindle is “Can you put library books on a Kids Kindle?”

 Once you’ve completed the checkout on Amazon’s side, you’ll get a thank you notice.
 In that thank you notice, choose “Manage Your Content and Devices.”

 A full list of all your digital books will pop up and it’s usually sorted by what you’ve most recently checked out, so your new library book should be first.
-Click the three dots under “actions” next to that book and when this box pops open, click “Manage family library.”
+On the left side, click “More Actions.”
+When this box pops open, scroll down to the bottom and click “Manage family library.”

 Any other questions about adding library books to a Kids Kindle?
 I’m happy to help!